RosiePuddles/mdbook-compress/README.md

 It's worth noting that the highlighting colours for syntect and highlight.js are different because they're different programs

+If you use syntect, you can provide a custom `theme.tmtheme` file in your theme directory.
+If this is a valid theme, that'll get used for highlighting.
+If not, the theme `base16-ocean.light` is used instead.

 ## Why does it take so long?

 If you're using a custom highlight.js file, this might make the renderer a bit slow.
 This is due to having to call Node.js for each code block.
 You should only use this if you require highlighting a language not supported by syntect.

 ## Things still to add

-- Images
+- Images (This is not possible with `genpdf`... at the moment)
-- Better padding support for blocks
-- Custom highlight.js theme application
+- Custom highlight.js theme application (Can have a custom syntect theme)

 ## Dependencies